cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

     - **Other...**
       - `Telemetry`: OFF
 ## Conclusion
-So, that was my Minecraft installation and optimization guide!
-I hope you enjoyed it while reading and I hope the guide can be useful for you.
+So, this was my Minecraft installation and optimization guide!
+I hope you enjoyed it while reading and I hope the guide was useful for you.
 Have a nice day! 🐧